a consensus amongst researchers of the history of medicine that early Arab

 executive council has been set up and The founding members are:

-HajarA.Hajar Al-Binali, Minister of Health in Qatar, Honorary
+HajarA.Hajar Al-Binali, Minister of Health in Qatar, Chairman.

 Dr. Husain Nagamia (USA), Second Vice-Chairman.